Vasantha-Meghana/Stress-Detection-using-Social-Media-Data/data/README.md

    - Short text form, suitable for microblog-style classification tasks.

 2. **Reddit Combi Dataset**
-   - Combines Reddit post titles and full post bodies.
+   - Consists of title and body text combined together to form a single text sequence, collected from both stress and non-stress related subreddits from Reddit.
    - Offers richer context for more accurate stress detection and emotion classification.

-3. **Twitter Dataset (Sentiment140)**
+3. **Twitter Full Dataset**
-   - Used for rule-based and traditional ML sentiment classification baselines.
-   - Preprocessed and aligned with stress detection tasks.
+   - Consists of stress and non-stress related tweets, collected from Twitter.

 We gratefully acknowledge the authors of the SenticNet repository for making these resources available.